Presented by the American Inspiration Series from American Ancestors/NEHGS and Boston Public Library, in partnership with GBH Forum Network,

-This talk will be modoerated by Meghan Weeks, an artist and cultural heritage professional with an academic background in historical structures, painting, and curating.
+This talk is modoerated by Meghan Weeks, an artist and cultural heritage professional with an academic background in historical structures, painting, and curating.

 BIO: Paul Fisher